Caring for Your Boots – Complete Guide to Leather, Nubuck & Suede | Outdoo

 – Never impregnate this.
 Wash it off when necessary, no more is needed.

-Always store your boots in a cool, dry place between trips.
+Always store your boots in a cool, dry place between rides.

 Do you want to keep the suede-like surface?